 What is it?

-Made from yellow peas, the milk is not only dairy-free, but free of any soy, nut and gluten (always check your labels peeps!)
+Made from yellow peas, the milk is not only dairy-free but free of any soy, nut and gluten (always check your labels peeps!)

 Compared to other dairy-free milks, pea milk is far higher in protein, offering 8 g per serve (240ml), slightly less than skim milk.
 The absorption rate of the protein will differ, as our body finds it harder to absorb plant-based proteins like those found in pea milk.
 That being said, it is a better protein profile than almond milk or rice milk, which contain 2g and less than 1g per serve, respectively.
-The higher protein content in pea milk will lend itself better to making sauces, custards and the like compared to other dairy-free milks.
+The higher protein content in pea milk will lend itself better to making sauces, custards and the like compared to other dairy-free milk.

 Similar to rice milk, pea milk is hypoallergenic; meaning those with allergies to nuts soy or dairy can safely consume it.

 - Sugar monster

 Unless buying the unsweetened version, it has added sugar in the form of cane sugar, which might be a concern for those trying to cut down on added sugars.